HERE DWELL DRAGONS

 At the center of the scene is a sampan carrying five men, one sitting motionless, one working the sail, one attempting to secure the almost detached outriggers with vines — vines! — and two rhythmically using foot-long baler seashells to quickly scoop out the water that’s just as quickly leaking in.
 Around the sampan loom larger and larger waves, wind-whipped, curling up, peaking, crashing, glittering blue, madly historied with frothing white.
 Some waves break over us.
 Five or six large black triangles cruise around the sampan, each triangle the fin of a shark.
 The sun blazes down from a cloudless sky.
 I’m the man sitting motionless.

-Having realized for a while how very easily I could die out here on the open sea, I gradually and effortlessly settle — and I recall none of this for a decade — into an acceptance spacious enough to vastly dilute my fear.
+Having realized for a while how very easily I could die out here on the open sea, I gradually and effortlessly settle — and I recall none of this for 8 years — into an acceptance spacious enough to vastly dilute my fear.
 My thoughts, be they of drowning, shark jaws, tragedy, or things not-yet-done, are of no concern to me.
 A coolly sobering ease slowly fills me, an ease that seems to exist independent of all circumstances.

 I feel far more intimate with the whole scene and its unfolding choreography than I do with my conventional self — which has shifted from a tempest in a me-knot to a faint shadow in the back bleachers of my mind.
 Whatever sounds I hear only deepen the silence.
 I’ve perhaps never felt so alive and so still at the same time.